lacroixjonathan87/catalog/README.md

 ### Installing

-A step by step series of examples that tell you what to do to get a development env running
+A step by step to get a development env running
 * Installs the project dependencies
 * Create database
 * Populate database